mhsdeveloper/psc-full/install/install.md

 If Solr starts but fails it's ok, we're not done yet; just press CTRL-C and continue with these instructions.

-For reference and for different installation needs, read SOLR's documentation for installing as a service; see their page "Taking Solr to Production".
+If you have different installation needs, read SOLR's documentation for installing as a service; see their page "Taking Solr to Production".

 ### Configure SOLR